temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 2. Edit the `src/mocha/workflows-mocks.test.ts` file
 3. Add an import for `sinon` with `import sinon from 'sinon';`
 4. Rename the test function to `it('successfully completes French translation with a mocked call', async () => {`
-5. Make the following changes between where the struct representing workflow input is defined and where the Worker is defined:
+5. Make the following changes between where the object representing workflow input is defined and where the Worker is defined:
-   * Create and populate an instance of the `TranslationActivityInput` struct to represent input passed to the Activity when translating the greeting
+   * Create and populate an instance of the `TranslationActivityInput` object to represent input passed to the Activity when translating the greeting
-   * Create and populate an instance of the `TranslationActivityOutput` struct to represent output returned by the Activity when translating the greeting
+   * Create and populate an instance of the `TranslationActivityOutput` object to represent output returned by the Activity when translating the greeting
-   * Repeat the above three steps, this time creating structs for the goodbye message.
+   * Repeat the above three steps, this time creating objects for the goodbye message.
-   * Use Sinon to create a mock that represents the `TranslateTerm` Activity, which will return the output struct you created when called with the input struct you created:  `const translateTermMock = sinon.stub();`
+   * Use Sinon to create a mock that represents the `TranslateTerm` Activity, which will return the output object you created when called with the input object you created:  `const translateTermMock = sinon.stub();`
    * Add the following two lines to return mock results for the translations:
        `translateTermMock.withArgs(helloInput).resolves(helloOutput);`
        `translateTermMock.withArgs(goodbyeInput).resolves(goodbyeOutput);`